-Contacting your Council person on behalf of yourself or your congregation can take place by phone, email, letter or by a visit.
+Contacting your Council member or the Mayor on behalf of yourself or your congregation can take place by phone, email, letter or by a visit.
 A message is made more compelling through an example, a story, supporting facts or personal experiences.
 However, the message must remain focused and brief to be effective.
-It must also tell the Council member what you want him or her to do.
+It must also tell the Council member or the Mayor what you want him or her to do.

 Phone and email

-If you contact the Council member by phone, more than likely you will speak to a staff person.
+If you contact the Council member or the Mayor by phone, more than likely you will speak to a staff person.
 If the contact is by email, a staff person will be the primary reader.
-Generally there is no need to speak to the Council member.
+Generally there is no need to speak personally to the elected official.
 A staff person is a good contact for this level of communication.
-Staff aggregate information for the Council member.
+Staff aggregate information for the official’s review.
 Identify yourself and your affiliation.
 If you or your congregation is a constituent, make that clear.
 Don’t overload your call or email with too many issues.
-Make your position on the issue(s) clear and ask that the Council member be told of your call or email and your position and ask him/her to consider it.
+Make your position on the issue(s) clear and ask that the elected official be told of your call or email and your position.
+Ask him/her to consider supporting this position.
 Do not insist on a call back or an email response.

 Mass call-in or email: If you are calling as a part of a mass call-in or email, make your message short and to the point.
-The effectiveness of such calls and emails is the number of messages, rather than the fine points of a message: staff generally are only counting messages to determine the level of support/concern on an issue, particularly in their Ward.
+Include the issue and your position in the subject line of an email or in the opening message of a phone call: Vote for Bill xxx.
+The effectiveness of such calls and emails is the number of messages received, rather than the fine points of a message.
+Staff generally are only counting messages to determine the level of support/concern on an issue, particularly in their Ward.
 Individual emails are seldom responded to with anything other than an acknowledgement that they have been received.
-Mass communication to Council members needs to be used at strategic points in the budget process.
-If overdone it becomes annoying and thus ignored!
+Mass communication to elected officials needs to be used at strategic points in the budget process or in consideration of policy.
+If overdone, it becomes annoying and thus ignored!

 Carefully crafted letters from individuals with more detailed information supporting a position are much less common in this era of mass communication.
 Congregations may find letters effective if they are contacting their Council member about an issue specifically important to the congregation.
 A congregation with a specific issue may want to follow its letter with a scheduled visit to its Council member.